In this lesson, you will apply the data governance framework to the data you’ve ingested into your sandbox.

 Enforcement of governance policies is obviously a key component to the framework.
-Enforcement happens downstream when data is activated and sent out of Platform, especially with the Real-time Customer Data Platform, which you may or may not be licensing.
+Enforcement happens downstream when data is activated and sent out of Platform, especially with the Real-Time Customer Data Platform, which you may or may not be licensing.
 Either way, it’s out of the scope of this tutorial.
-But just so you’re not left hanging, you can learn more about how policies are enforced in this video, which I’ve queued up to the relevant portion.
+But so you’re not left hanging, you can learn more about how policies are enforced in this video, which I’ve queued up to the relevant portion.
 It will also show you what happens when a policy is violated.

 Now let’s move on to query service.